Nolan Arenado Player Props: Cardinals vs. Marlins

-Nolan Arenado -- 0-for-3 in his most recent game -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Bryan Hoeing on the mound, on July 5 at 6:40 PM ET.
+Nolan Arenado -- with a slugging percentage of .629 in his past 10 games, including one home run -- will be in action for the St. Louis Cardinals versus the Miami Marlins, with Eury Perez on the hill, on July 6 at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Marlins.
+He collected three extra-base hits in his previous appearance (3-for-5 with three doubles and two RBI) against the Marlins.

 Nolan Arenado Game Info & Props vs. the Marlins